 -----

-Scientists have been searching for centuries, hoping to find the elusive engram, or physical trace left on the brain by memory.
+Scientists have been searching for centuries hoping to find the elusive engram, or physical trace left on the brain by memory.
 Recently, researchers discovered that neuronal sensitization (perhaps the simplest form of memory) can be transferred among Aplysia (sea slugs) via RNA.
 These results implicate RNA as part of the engram for Aplysia sensitization and have important consequences for the study of memory.

 Memory is a concept central to human experience, and yet neuroscientists still find the engram, or neurological changes linked to memory, intangible.
 Memory is commonly understood as an encoded response to a stimulus, and ranges from simple neuronal sensitization to complex linguistic human memory.
 A prominent hypothesis is that memory is stored in neural circuits, and that the formation of new memories alters these circuits.
 Circuits can be altered through activity-dependent mechanisms such as synaptic long-term potentiation (LTP) or depression (LTD), providing a potential molecular model for how memory is stored at the synapse (Lynch, 2004).
-LTP is particularly intriguing because it relies upon N-Methyl-D-aspartic acid (NMDA) glutamate receptors in the post-synaptic membrane, which as coincidence detectors are only activated in the event of simultaneous binding of glutamate and membrane depolarization.
+LTP is particularly intriguing because it relies upon N-Methyl-D-aspartic acid (NMDA) glutamate receptors in the post-synaptic membrane, which, as coincidence detectors, are only activated in the event of simultaneous binding of glutamate and membrane depolarization.

-Long-term memory (LTM) is understood to be linked to modifications in LTP and synaptic connections, however, there is selected evidence to suggest LTM can be stored in neuronal cell bodies.
+Long-term memory (LTM) is understood to be linked to modifications in LTP and synaptic connections; however, there is selected evidence to suggest LTM can be stored in neuronal cell bodies.
 Memory formation in Aplysia is partially dependent upon protein synthesis (Pinsker et al., 1973).
 Scientists are still trying to elucidate how this protein synthesis modulates memory formation, although it is possible epigenetic modifications may be involved (Zovkic et al., 2013).
 Once the identity of this protein can be derived, scientists may have a better idea of how the dynamics of the cell body impact synaptic plasticity and the storage of memory.

 Previous research has shown that non-coding RNA strands, which may be important in memory formation, can also play a role in epigenetic modifications (Bédécarrats et al., 2018).
 Specifically, RNA may be linked to a type of modification called DNA methylation, where methyl molecules are added to DNA.
 This can modulate DNA expression, and when present on the promotor region of a gene, DNA methylation often reduces expression of said gene (Bird, 2002).
 Based on this information, Dr. David L. Glanzman (UCLA) and colleagues hypothesized in the article entitled “RNA from Trained Aplysia Can Induce an Epigenetic Engram for Long-Term Sensitization in Untrained Aplysia” that part of the engram may be stored in RNA.
 To test this hypothesis, the authors transferred RNA between Aplysia to examine if memories can be transferred via RNA.

 The researchers first trained adult Aplysia californica, sensitizing them to repeated tail shocks.
 When an organism or cell is sensitized it exhibits a greater response to a given stimuli after repeated exposure, making sensitization a rudimentary but relatively easy-to-study form of memory.
 The level of sensitization was analyzed by quantifying the siphon-withdrawal reflex (SWR), whereby Aplysia retracted their siphon in response to a shock.
 Non-sensitized Aplysia were used for the control condition.
-Next, the researchers removed the pleural-pedal and abdominal ganglia from trained and untrained Aplysia, and isolated RNA by homogenizing and precipitating the samples.
+Next, the researchers removed the pleural-pedal and abdominal ganglia from trained and untrained Aplysia and isolated RNA by homogenizing and precipitating the samples.
 RNA was injected into the hemocoel (main body cavity) of naïve, untrained Aplysia.
 This allowed the RNA to perfuse the animal.
 Some RNA injections also included DNA methyltransferase (DNMT) inhibitor (RG-108) to reveal the role of DNA methylation in RNA-mediated memory.
 The authors also isolated pleural sensory neurons and small siphon motor neurons, culturing these cells and preforming electrophysiological recordings.